Laurent polynomial mirrors for quiver flag zero loci: Introduction

-The generalisation of the Gelfand-Cetlin degeneration is constructed as follows.
-We find a SAGBI basis for a sub-algebra of the Cox ring of a $Y$-shaped quiver flag variety; the full Cox ring is not known, in general.
-Let $M_Q$ be a quiver flag variety.
-In \cite{kalashnikov}, a different description of $M_Q$ is a given as a subvariety of a product of Grassmannians $Y=\prod_{i=1}^\rho \Gr(\tilde{s}_i,r_i)$.
-Let $S_i$ be the pullback of the tautological sub-bundle of $\Gr(\tilde{s}_i,r_i)$ to $Y$. \begin{thm} Let $M_Q$ be a Fano $Y$-shaped quiver flag variety.
-There is a SAGBI basis for the sections of $\det(S_i^*)$, $i=1,\dots,\rho$. \end{thm} As the line bundles $\det(S_i^*)$ give the Pl\"ucker embedding of $Y$, this determines a flat degeneration of $M_Q$ to a toric variety.
+The generalization of the Gelfand-Cetlin degeneration is constructed as follows.
+By re-writing the quiver flag variety using incidence conditions, we describe a quiver analogue of the Pl\"ucker algebra and Pl\"ucker relations of flag varieties; see definitions \ref{def:plalg} and \ref{def:plrel}.
+The quiver Pl\"ucker algebra gives coordinates on the quiver flag variety, and the quiver Pl\"ucker relations give the ideal cutting out the quiver flag variety from a product of projective spaces. \begin{thm} Let $M_Q$ be a $Y$-shaped quiver flag variety.
+There is a SAGBI basis of the quiver Pl\"ucker algebra. \end{thm} In the case of flag varieties, initial monomials of polynomials in the quiver Pl\"ucker algebra are indexed by semi-standard tableau.
+In the generalization to $Y$-shaped quivers, this is still true, albeit with skew tableau.
+The restriction to $Y$-shaped quiver makes this possible.

+This determines a flat degeneration of $M_Q$ to a toric variety.
 In \cite{flagdegenerations}, the combinatorics of the degeneration for the flag case was described via ladder diagrams.
-We define ladder diagrams for a $Y$-shaped quiver flag variety with quiver $Q$ and associate to them a new combinatorial object: another quiver called the \emph{ladder quiver} $L(Q)$ with dimension $1$ assigned to each vertex.
-As for quiver flag varieties, this quiver gives rise to a GIT quotient which is in this case a toric variety, which we call $X(Q)$.
-We show that $X(Q)$ is the degenerate toric variety coming from the SAGBI basis degeneration. \begin{thm} Let $M_Q$ be a Fano quiver flag variety where $Q$ is a $Y$-shaped quiver.
-There is a flat toric degeneration of $M_Q$ to $X(Q)$, which is a Gorenstein toric variety. \end{thm} This both gives a new description of the Gelfand--Cetlin toric degeneration as a moduli space for certain representations of a quiver, and generalises the degeneration to $Y$-shaped quiver flag varieties.
+We define ladder diagrams for a $Y$-shaped quiver flag variety with quiver $Q$ and associate to them another quiver called the \emph{ladder quiver} $L(Q)$ with dimension $1$ assigned to each vertex.
+This quiver gives rise to a GIT quotient which is in this case a toric variety, which we call $X(Q)$.
+We show that $X(Q)$ is the degenerate toric variety coming from the SAGBI basis degeneration. \begin{thm} Let $M_Q$ be a quiver flag variety where $Q$ is a $Y$-shaped quiver.
+There is a flat toric degeneration of $M_Q$ to $X(Q)$, which is a Gorenstein toric variety. \end{thm} This generalizes the Gelfand--Cetlin degeneration along with its ladder diagram to $Y$-shaped quiver flag varieties.
 Ladder diagrams for Grassmannians also play an important role in their cluster structure (see \cite{RW}), where they can be interpreted as a particularly special plabic graph, defining both a torus chart and a toric degeneration.
 In this torus chart, the Pl\"ucker coordinate mirror \cite{MarshRietsch} agrees with the mirror of the Gelfin-Cetlin toric degeneration.
-It would be interesting to see if this richer structure can be generalised to Y-shaped quiver flag varieties.
+It would be interesting to see if this richer structure can be generalized to $Y$-shaped quiver flag varieties.